NEW SOLAR ARRAY AT BRYN DU

 Granville voters approved community electric aggregation in 2013, empowering the Village of Granville and Granville Township to secure better rates by pooling the electricity needs of residents and businesses.
-This combined purchasing power also provides access to renewable sources of electricity, making it easier and more affordable to choose clean, green electric.
-While all residents are automatically enrolled in the base-level aggregation program, residents and businesses have an additional opportunity to OPT IN to the Granville Green Electric Aggregation Program to get 100% renewable electric power for your home or business.
+This combined purchasing power also provides access to renewable sources of electricity, making it easier and more affordable to power our homes with clean, green electric.

 Author, Retired SVP Chief Sustainability Officer at Owens Corning